Queen Mary 2 Ship Review

 Dining and Staterooms aboard Queen Mary 2

-For those who want the ultimate in English tradition, you’ll want to head down to the Golden Lion Pub for Pub Lunch.
+For those who want the ultimate in English tradition, you’ll want to head down to the Golden Lion Pub on Deck 2 for Pub Lunch.
 Get there early: Seats at this popular (and complimentary) venue go fast once passengers discover how good the Fish & Chips are.

 QM2 Public Areas